 Fraud Blocker

-Reserve your beef share for November - Click Here!
+Reserve your beef share for December - Click Here!

 Beef roasts have a long and rich history that dates back to ancient times.
 The practice of roasting meat first involved an open flame and was cooked for preservation purposes.
 As human civilization progressed, so too did the methods of cooking and preparing beef roasts.